qixinynan/imdb-review-fetcher/README.md

 ## Step One

 ensure you have installed the libraries required:
-`pip3 install requests csv wordcloud textblob re`
+`pip3 install requests wordcloud textblob`